IBM-Cloud/vpc-migration-tools/image-conversion/README.md

 How-to guide for [Migrating VMware (VMDK) images to VPC](https://cloud.ibm.com/docs/cloud-infrastructure?topic=cloud-infrastructure-migrating-vmware-vmdk-images)

 # What's in progress?
-The following resources are not currently supported but will be supported in future releases:
+The following are not currently supported but will be supported in future releases:
-- Secondary volume for RHEL/CentOS 8
+- Secondary volume for RHEL/CentOS 8 is not supported
-- The following operating systems:
+- Primary volume migration does not support the following operating systems:
      - Debian, all versions
      - Ubuntu 20.04